matijakolaric-com/django-music-publisher/README.rst

 Heroku
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++
 If you would like to try Django Music Publisher, Heroku is a good choice.
-The free PostgreSQL tier can have up to 10.000 rows, wich translates to about 1.000 works.
+The free PostgreSQL tier can have up to 10.000 rows, which translates to about 1.000 works.

+Master branch, after it passes the CI, is deployed on Heroku automatically.
-With default settings, all that is required is to set folowing Config Vars:
+All that is required is to set the following Config Vars:

-* ALLOWED_HOSTS set to your host name, or a comma-separated list of hostnames
+* ALLOWED_HOSTS set to your host name
-* DATABASE_URL is usually set by PostgreSQL addon
+* DATABASE_URL set by PostgreSQL addon
-* SECRET_KEY should be generated, if not, one is autogerenated on every deployment, which may be fine for free tier testing, but not for serious work
+* SECRET_KEY is auto-generated on every deployment, which may be fine for testing, but not for production

-Also, if you are using CWR generation and validation service, set these:

-* TOKEN is mandatory
-* VALIDATOR_URL, GENERATOR_URL, HIGHLIGHTER_URL will be provided for the
-service in your region.
+* TOKEN is set in order to use the external CWR generation, validation and syntax highlighting service.

 Societies
 ===============================================================================

 The only optional setting is ``MUSIC_PUBLISHER_SOCIETIES``.
-In the default setup, only 12 societies from six countries are present.
+In the default setup, only 18 societies from 12 countries are present.
 If you need to add additional societies, do it with this setting (and not in the ``models.py``).

 Societies the original publisher and writers are affiliated with, as well as